Petroleum industry in Canada: Oil sands

 Alberta's oil sands underlie 142200 km2 of land in the Athabasca, Cold Lake and Peace River areas in northern Alberta - a vast area of boreal forest which is larger than England.
 The Athabasca oil sands is the only large oil field in the world suitable for surface mining, while the Cold Lake oil sands and the Peace River oil sands must be produced by drilling.
 With the advancement of extraction methods, bitumen and economical synthetic crude are produced at costs nearing that of conventional crude.
 This technology grew and developed in Alberta.
 Many companies employ both conventional strip mining and non-conventional methods to extract the bitumen from the Athabasca deposit.
 About 24 e9m3 of the remaining oil sands are considered recoverable at current prices with current technology.
 The city of Fort McMurray developed nearby to service the oil sands operations, but its remote location in the otherwise uncleared boreal forest became a problem when the entire population of 80,000 had to be evacuated on short notice because of the 2016 Fort McMurray Wildfire which enveloped the city and destroyed over 2,400 homes.

 Oil fields

-Major oil fields are found in southeast Alberta (Brooks, Medicine Hat, Lethbridge), northwest (Grande Prairie, High Level, Rainbow Lake, Zama), central (Caroline, Red Deer), and northeast (heavy crude oil found adjacent to the oil sands.)
+Major oil fields are found in southeast (Brooks, Medicine Hat, Lethbridge), northwest (Grande Prairie, High Level, Rainbow Lake, Zama), central (Caroline, Red Deer), and northeast (heavy crude oil found adjacent to the oil sands) Alberta.

 Structural regions include: Foothills, Greater Arch, Deep Basin.